 The Hoover LiNX is a fan favorite for its solid balance of price and performance.
 Lightweight, easy to maintain, and simple to use, it’s a good vacuum for quick and easy floor cleaning, whether your home has carpet, hard floors, or a mixture of both.

 Though it’s not without its limitations, the LiNX has a lot to offer for a low cost.
 It earns high reviews among pet owners, who say the simple operation, intuitive design, and strong pet hair performance has made cleaning up after pets a breeze.

-Dyson’s V Cordless line is known for top tier performance among cordless vacuums, and the V8 Absolute is their newest and most feature-heavy model.
-It’s both more powerful and more long-lasting than the previous generation!
+Dyson’s V8 line is known for top tier performance among cordless vacuums, and the V8 Absolute is their newest and most feature-heavy model.

 Dyson includes two different attachable floor heads alongside the V8.
 There’s the direct-drive cleaner head, with a motorized designed for deep cleaning carpets.
 For cleaning hard floors, there’s the soft roller cleaner head that picks up both fine dirt and dust and large debris.